-1The LORD spoke to Moses: Go!
-You and the people whom you have brought up from the land of Egypt are to go up from here to the land about which I swore to Abraham, Isaac, and Jacob: I will give it to your descendants.d Gn 12:7 .
-2Driving out the Canaanites, Amorites, Hittites, Perizzites, Hivites and Jebusites, I will send an angel before youe Ex 23:23 .
-3to a land flowing with milk and honey.
-But I myself will not go up in your company, because you are a stiff‐necked people; otherwise I might consume you on the way.
-4When the people heard this painful news, they mourned, and no one wore any ornaments.
+1The LORD told Moses, “You and the people whom you have brought up from the land of Egypt, are to go up from here to the land which I swore to Abraham, Isaac and Jacob I would give to their descendants. f Gn 12, 7 .
+2Driving out the Canaanites, Amorites, Hittites, Perizzites, Hivites and Jebusites, I will send an angel before you g Ex 23, 23 .
+3to the land flowing with milk and honey.
+But I myself will not go up in your company, because you are a stiff‐necked people; otherwise I might exterminate you on the way.”
+4When the people heard this bad news, they went into mourning, and no one wore his ornaments.

-12Moses said to the LORD, “See, you are telling me: Lead this people.h Ex 32:34 .
-But you have not let me know whom you will send with me.
-Yet you have said: You are my intimate friend;* You have found favor with me.
-13Now, if I have found favor with you, please let me know your ways so that, in knowing you, I may continue to find favor with you.
-See, this nation is indeed your own people.
-14The LORD answered: I myself* will go along, to give you rest.
+12Moses said to the LORD, “You, indeed, are telling me to lead this people on; j Ex 32, 34 . but you have not let me know whom you will send with me.
+Yet you have said, ‘You are my intimate friend,’ and also, ‘You have found favor with me.’
+13Now, if I have found favor with you, do let me know your ways so that, in knowing you, I may continue to find favor with you.
+Then, too, this nation is, after all, your own people.”
+14“I myself,”* the LORD answered, “will go along, to give you rest.”
 15Moses replied, “If you are not going yourself, do not make us go up from here.
-16For how can it be known that I and your people have found favor with you, except by your going with us?
-Then we, your people and I, will be singled out from every other people on the surface of the earth.”
-17The Lord said to Moses: This request, too, which you have made, I will carry out, because you have found favor with me and you are my intimate friend.
+16For how can it be known that we, your people and I, have found favor with you, except by your going with us?
+Then we, your people and I, will be singled out from every other people on the earth.”
+17The LORD said to Moses, “This request, too, which you have just made, I will carry out, because you have found favor with me and you are my intimate friend.”

-18Then Moses said, “Please let me see your glory!”
-19The LORD answered: I will make all my goodness pass before you, and I will proclaim my name, “LORD,” before you; I who show favor to whom I will, I who grant mercy to whom I will. k Rom 9, 15 .
-20But my face you cannot see my face,j Jn 1:18; 1 Tm 6:16 . for no man sees me and stilllives.
-21Here,” continued the LORD, is a place near me where you shall station yourself on the rock.
-22When my glory passes I will set you in the cleft of the rock and will cover you with my hand until I have passed by.
-23Then I will remove my hand, so that you may see my back; but my face may not be seen.
+18Then Moses said, “Do let me see your glory!”
+19He answered, “I will make all my beauty pass before you, and in your presence I will pronounce my name, ‘LORD’; I who show favors to whom I will, I who grant mercy to whom I will. k Rom 9, 15 .
+20But my face you cannot see, l Jn 1, 18; 1 Tm 6, 16 . for no man sees me and stilllives.
+21Here,” continued the LORD, “is a place near me where you shall station yourself on the rock.
+22When my glory passes I will set you in the hollow of the rock and will cover you with my hand until I have passed by.
+23Then I will remove my hand, so that you may see my back;* but my face is not to be seen.”